Trainers (TTT) Course for Thrive trained Practitioners

-A Thrive Trainer is a skilled Thrive Practitioner with a passion for Thrive and the children they support, a good understanding of the Thrive Approach and a thorough understanding of Thrive-Online.
-S/he is confident and competent to train other adults to develop, improve, enhance and consolidate good Thrive practice.
+A Thrive Licensed Trainer is a skilled and experienced Thrive Practitioner, and it is recommended, will also be a Thrive Course Leader.
+With a passion for Thrive and the children they support, s/he will have a good understanding of the Thrive Approach and an excellent understanding of Thrive-Online.
+A Thrive Trainer will be confident and competent to present and train other adults to develop, improve, enhance and consolidate good Thrive practice.

-• be comfortable and confident delivering training to adults • be observant, compassionate and challenging
+be comfortable and confident, presenting and delivering training to adults

 Applicants for the Thrive Trainers course will need to provide evidence of: